 Nesting beaches along the northern KwaZulu-Natal coastline are protected by MPAs.
 Ongoing monitoring since 1963 has revealed remarkable results demonstrating the importance of beach protection for nesting female turtles.
 In 1966, fewer than 10 leatherback turtles nested on the Zululand coast.
 The average number of nesting leatherback females has now risen to more than 70 nests per year.
 The number of loggerhead turtles has risen even more spectacularly from less than 250 in the early 1960s to 1 700 nesting annually within the iSimangaliso Wetland Park.

 There are 350 species of seabird on Earth, of which 132 have been recorded in South Africa.
 These include terns, albatrosses, penguins, skuas, gannets, boobies, gulls, cormorants, shearwaters, storm petrels and frigatebirds.
 Twelve species are endemic to South Africa and include the African Penguin and the Bank Cormorant.
+The unique and dynamic ocean environment off South Africa is the reason for the high diversity of seabirds.
+Three oceans collide to create incredibly rich and productive feeding areas for these seabirds, that fly from all over the world just to feed here.
+Because seabirds are vulnerable to being eaten by land-based predators like foxes and caracal, they need islands to breed.
+Luckily for them and us, South Africa has plenty.

 These exquisite seabirds breed only in South Africa and a few islands in Namibia.
 They are an attraction for tourists at Lambert's Bay but their stronghold is on Bird Island in the Addo Elephant National Park MPA where 60 000 pairs breed.